GrossDesignCo/unnamed-farming-project/README.md

 - Provide anecdotal recommendations
 - Record results across farms that tried anecdotal recommendations
 - Compile stats on conditions for success/failure of anecdotes
+- Research on common anecdotes & where they come from (see Gardening Myths by that british author)

 Connect similar farms